 I come from a large family where I can say with some confidence that I am possibly and probably the only gay guy.
 Could there be someone in the closet?
 Maybe, but I’m doubtful.
 I am sure my family has the potential to be accepting of the LGBT community (especially if they knew about me being a member of it) but that doesn’t mean they currently have gotten to that point yet.
 Where each and everyone would accept and love a homosexual with open arms.
 Without making slurs or offensive comments.
-I say this because I’ve heard a few homophobic remarks made from my family in the past.
+I say this because I’ve heard a few homophobic remarks made by my family in the past.
 After hearing the stuff that gets said, I’m left with very little desire to even want to come out to most people.

-Every time my uncle throws a party, he invites a very close family-friend.
+Every time my uncle throws a party, he invites a very close family friend.
 An older gay man who was childhood friends with very my dad and my grandfather.
 My family has known about his gay sexuality for years, they accept it (to my knowledge?), and continue to welcome him to all of our parties.
 That alone is a huge win for me.